 So where do you find your magazine leads?
 As I mentioned, reference books comprise one-third of my leads.

-Here are the six best print references on the market today and why they are important.
+Here are the best print references on the market today and why they are important.
 Note: some of these links are amazon affiliate links.
 If you make a purchase we will receive a small affiliate fee.

 This 2 inch thick tome lists thousands of consumer magazines, trade journals, and newspapers published in the U.S. I’ve found plenty of juicy magazine prospects here and have sold many of my stories using this reference.